Conforama Logo

 Conforama Logo History

-The key to Conforama’s success is its identity – simple at first glance but quite recognizable.
-It had changed several times, most recently when the French chain of stores was taken over by Steinhoff International, a South African-German-Dutch holding.
-Before that, Conforama was owned by Pinault SA group (since 1991), even earlier – by the financial company Agache-Willot (since 1976).
+The key to Conforama’s success is its identity, simple at first glance but quite recognizable.
+It had changed several times, most recently when Steinhoff International, a South African-German-Dutch holding company, acquired the French chain of stores.
+Before that, Conforama was owned by Pinault SA group (since 1991), even earlier by the financial company Agache-Willot (since 1976).
 Until 1976, it was owned by its founders, four Frenchmen who opened the first outlet in the municipality of Saint-Priest in 1967.

 In 2020, the home goods retailer was taken over by the French-Austrian holding company Mobilux.
 This saved it from liquidation due to financial difficulties.
 But the transition to a new owner did not affect the Conforama logo: the company continues to use the orange word mark adopted in 2012 and is in no hurry to change it.